mnbf9rca/mqtt-to-eventhub/README.md

 # mqtt-to-eventhub

 A basic python script to fetch messages from an MQTT broker and push them to an Azure Event Hub.
-Uses Async MQTT and Async Event Hub Producer to batch messages to make it more efficient.
+Uses [Asyncio MQTT](https://github.com/sbtinstruments/asyncio-mqtt) and the async pattern from the [Azure Event Hub Client Library](https://github.com/Azure/azure-sdk-for-python/tree/main/sdk/eventhub/azure-eventhub) to batch messages to make it more efficient - it can easily handle a thousand or more messages per minute on my raspberry pi model 4 8gb.
+Because of the use of asyncio, it has a **minimum python version of 3.9**.

 # how to run the script